 - 3.3 Standing committee chairs shall attend all area assemblies and committee meetings.
 Any standing committee chair who is unable to attend an area meeting should notify the area chair.
-The absence will be recorded in the minutes of the meeting. - 3.4 Inactive Standing Committee Chairs: Any standing committee chair who is absent from two (2) consecutive area meetings without notifying the area chair is considered to have vacated their position. - 3.5 If a position is vacated, an appointment from the chair will take place immediately, and the new appointee will be recommended to the assembly for confirmation. - 3.6 Standing committees will meet at the call of its chairs, who will notify their members of the meeting times and locations. - 3.7 The Standing Committees are:

-(These standing committees could benefit by obtaining handbooks published and distributed by G.S.O. for their particular committee.)

-- A. Archives: Serves as a permanent repository of materials pertaining to Hawaii A.A.
+The absence will be recorded in the minutes of the meeting. - 3.4 Inactive Standing Committee Chairs: Any standing committee chair who is absent from two (2) consecutive area meetings without notifying the area chair is considered to have vacated their position. - 3.5 If a position is vacated, an appointment from the chair will take place immediately, and the new appointee will be recommended to the assembly for confirmation. - 3.6 Standing committees will meet at the call of its chairs, who will notify their members of the meeting times and locations. - 3.7 The Standing Committees are: - (\These standing committees could benefit by obtaining handbooks published and distributed by G.S.O. for their particular committee.) - A. Archives\: Serves as a permanent repository of materials pertaining to Hawaii A.A.
 Area 17, its districts, and its group histories. - B. Convention Steering: Oversees all matters concerning the Hawaii Annual State Convention.
-(See Appendix C for complete and detailed information about this committee.) - C. Cooperation With The Elder Community (CEC): Oversees and coordinates all activities with regard to carrying our message of recovery to the older alcoholic. - D. Cooperation With The Professional Community (CPC): Shares information about the A.A. program with professionals who have contact with alcoholics, furthering mutual understanding and cooperation. - E. Corrections: Coordinates the service work to carry the message of Alcoholics Anonymous to the alcoholic who is confined in a correctional facility. - F. Finance: Prepares and presents a proposed budget to the area assembly for approval and makes adjustments throughout the year, as necessary. - G. Grapevine: Informs Hawaii's A.A. fellowship of the many benefits that can be derived through a Grapevine subscription. - H. Mynah Bird: Publishes newsletters that focus on A.A. topics, including actions decided by the area.
-Special editions may be published as needed. - I. Public Information (PI): Responsible for creating an understanding and preventing misunderstanding of the A.A. program through the public media, electronic media, PI meetings, and speaking in community groups. - J. Treatment: Coordinates the service work of A.A. groups and individual A.A. members who carry the message to alcoholics in medical and treatment settings.
-Sets up means of "Bridging the Gap" from treatment to A.A. and works to clarify what A.A. can and cannot do, within the Twelve Traditions, to help alcoholics in medical and treatment settings. - K. Website: Serves as webmaster and administrator of the Hawaii Area 17 website (and any ancillary services, such as email) insuring that information following current guidelines is available in a timely fashion and technical services and training are provided as needed.
+(See Appendix C for complete and detailed information about this committee.) - C. Cooperation With the Elder Community (CEC): Oversees and coordinates all activities with regard to carrying our message of recovery to the older alcoholic. - D. Cooperation With the Professional Community\ (CPC): Shares information about the A.A. program with professionals who have contact with alcoholics, furthering mutual understanding and cooperation. - E. Corrections: Coordinates the service work to carry the message of Alcoholics Anonymous to the alcoholic who is confined in a correctional facility. - F. Finance: Prepares and presents a proposed budget to the area assembly for approval and makes adjustments throughout the year, as necessary. - G. Grapevine: Informs Hawaii's A.A. fellowship of the many benefits that can be derived through a Grapevine subscription. - H. Mynah Bird: Publishes newsletters that focus on A.A. topics, including actions decided by the area.
+Special editions may be published as needed. - I. Public Information\ (PI): Responsible for creating an understanding and preventing misunderstanding of the A.A. program through the public media, electronic media, PI meetings, and speaking in community groups. - J. Treatment and Accessibilities: Coordinates the work of individual A.A. members and groups who carry the A.A. message of recovery to alcoholics in treatment facilities, and sets up means of bridging the gap from treatment to A.A.
+In addition, the committee supports the work of individual A.A. members and groups endeavoring to ensure that those with accessibility concerns, including those who live in underserved or remote communities, have access to the A.A. message.
+The committee will review all aspects of service to A.A. groups/meetings in treatment facilities and other non-correctional institutional environments as well as to A.A.s with accessibilities issues and make recommendations for changes and/or improvements. - K. Website: Serves as webmaster and administrator of the Hawaii Area 17 website (and any ancillary services, such as email) ensuring that information following current guidelines is available in a timely fashion and technical services and training are provided as needed.